SJellen/SJellen/README.md

 # Scott Jellen
 ### Independent Researcher · Systems Thinking · Protocol Design

-I explore how sports, media, and digital systems can be structured more cleanly through **interoperability**, **rights modeling**, and **protocol-oriented design**.
+I explore how complex systems — in sports, media, mobility, education, and digital infrastructure — can be redesigned through **interoperability**, **rights modeling**, and **protocol-oriented architecture**.

+This repository is the home for my RFCs, schemas, drafts, and reference artifacts.
-My work is early-stage but focused on building **coherent, well-documented artifacts** rather than producing volume.
-Everything here is iterative, transparent, and meant to improve over time.
+My work is early-stage but focused on building **coherent, well-documented artifacts** with clear versioning and transparent iteration.

 ---

 ## 📡 Current Work: Universal Sports Graph (USG)

-USG is an ongoing experiment in treating sports broadcast rights as structured data.
+USG is a **new protocol** for treating sports broadcast rights as structured, interoperable data.

 **What exists today:**
 - A **Blueprint whitepaper** (DOI-backed)
 - **RFC 0001** (initial protocol draft)
 - Early **JSON schemas** (event, entitlement, settlement)
 - A developing **protocols repo** with examples and diagrams

 **What is planned but not yet built:**
 - Additional RFCs
-- A simple registry
+- A lightweight registry
 - A reference API or SDK

-All documents are published early, in-progress, and subject to revision.
+All documents are published early, in-progress, and subject to revision (v0.x).

 Repo: https://github.com/SJellen/protocols

 ---

 ## 📚 Whitepapers

 I write conceptual papers about systems, institutions, and platform design.
-Not all are “blueprint-level”; many are simply structured thinking.
+Some are blueprint-level; others are structured thinking meant to surface new models.

 **Completed / Published:**
 - **The Universal Sports Graph — Blueprint Edition**